danielharrell/does_music_move/does_music_move.md

 of a space we inhabit.
 I spell this thought out briefly, in one example, for those familiar with this development.
-If we truly inhabited the space in which we heard music move, it seems we should not be simply fixed, transcendentally as it were, at a single center of orientation.
+If we truly inhabited the space music moves in, it seems we should not be simply fixed at a single center of orientation.
 We should rather be able move that center, carrying it with us from place to place.
 And move it we can---once Western music developed the device of modulation, to carry us from key to key.
 We might also expect the movement of that center to happen along an axis of depth, away and back, not just to distinguish it from the up-and-down movement between notes along an axis of height, but also from a sense of perspective, which implicitly belongs to our sense of orientation when we inhabit a space.
 And so we do move away and back---once Western music developed the harmony out of polyphony that modulation relies upon.
 We might further expect the movement of the center to clarify our sense, as I described this above, of the gravitational forces at work in such a space.
 And clarified they are---once the use of modulation effectively reduced the modes of chant to the major-minor scale.
 We might finally expect the movement of the center to deepen our sense that we inhabit *one* space, which *contains* the places moved between, rather than many spaces distinguished and divided by those places.
-And deepened it is---once the use of modulation forced upon the tuning of a scale the leveling of equal temperament, restricting the notes of *any* key to the notes in *every* key, and thereby placing
-"the whole of tonal space," as Roger Scruton has strikingly put it, "within reach of its every occupant."[^fn-1]
+And deepened it is---once the use of modulation forced upon the tuning of a scale the leveling of equal temperament, restricting the notes of *any* key to the notes in *every* key, and thereby placing "the whole of tonal space," as Roger Scruton has strikingly put it, "within reach of its every occupant."[^fn-1]

 [^fn-1]: Roger Scruton, *The Aesthetics of Music*, p.
 244.